Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 • Windows: “RNDIS/Ethernet Gadget”

-The host will receive:
+The host receives:

 Code